rizqimtiaz/EcoOracle/README.md

 A protected plot of land is geo-fenced (polygon + center coordinate) and minted as an ERC-721 token.
-The token records the ecosystem type, hectares, baseline tonnes of CO₂e, an initial credit issuance, and a starting price.
+The token records the ecosystem type, hectares,

 ### 2. AI Vision Engine